Not covered by the Superfast Cornwall programme?

 Properties that are not eligible for the GBVS can apply for a maximum of £1,700 from the Superfast Cornwall Grants Scheme.
-This could be used to cover the costs of 4G mobile, wireless or satellite solutions.
+This could be used to cover the costs of fibre, 4G mobile, wireless or satellite solutions.

 If you would like to discuss the Superfast Cornwall Grant Scheme or for an application form please email us or call 01872 324991.
 You should wait until you have your Grant Offer Letter before paying for an installation from your chosen provider.
 Note that some properties are not eligible for the scheme, including those subject to a Holiday Occupancy Restriction and New Builds.
 (See FAQ).

 Avanti Superfast Satellite Broadband Project